 IP alleviates the risk caused by market fluctuations in regards to parts availability

 One of the major determining factors deciding on an Initial Provisioning solution is whether you are in the market to purchase new aircraft, or used aircraft.
 Initial Provisioning solutions are available for each option but differ in specificity.

 Power-by-the-Hour (PBH) solutions are also available for those procuring both new or used aircraft, and we get into the comparisons between Power-by-the-hour and initial provision in Chapter 3, or you can find more information in our article When is Initial Provisioning the right option for you?

-Initial Provisioning can open up the door for creating a company culture of efficient spares and inventory management.
+Initial Provisioning of aviation spare parts can open up the door for creating a company culture of efficient spares and inventory management.
 It can be an excellent starting point for companies with no experience in material management.
 It can also be an opportunity to improve material management methodologies and ensure that the short-term initial provisioning process extends into positive long-term inventory habits.

 Initial Provisioning does require material management expertise, and that can be a factor in whether you want to invest in Initial Provisioning.
 By providing your team with the expertise they need in order to manage your spares stock effectively, it can open further opportunities down the line.

 Looking for Material Management training?
 We have a seminar for that.

 The Recommended Spare Parts List (RSPL) is an essential part of the initial provisioning of spares.
 However, there are some aspects to consider when going into the process.